Health and Social Protection

 National co-financing: HUF 512 million (~ CHF 1,2 million)

-SHORT INTRODUCTION OF THE PROJECT
+SHORT DESCRIPTION OF THE PROJECT